fiinix/fiinix.github.io/_posts/2013/12/2013-12-24-santa-goes-medieval-on-everyones-asses.md

 date: 2013-12-24T23:26:00+00:00
 author: Carlos
 layout: post
-tags: [Christmas, Writing, "Short Story", "Season’s Greetings"]
+tags: [Christmas, Writing, "Season’s Greetings"]
-category: personal
+category: One-shot
 excerpt: "In which I tell a short story about Lego santa wrecking havoc in a village with a fire-breathing Lego dragon."
 ---
 It’s Christmas Eve and the evening when we—Nordic people—celebrate Christmas, because well… why exactly should we wait another day if we don’t have to?